QoS Improvement in Multi User Cellular-Symbiotic Radio Network Assisted by Active-STAR-RIS: Conclusion

-In this article, we have explored a comprehensive system model incorporating various cutting-edge technologies, including Massive MIMO, ASRIS, and both passive and active users.
-The objective of this initiative is to achieve optimal resource allocation among users, aiming to maximize the sum throughput rate across the entire network.
+In this article, we have explored a comprehensive system model incorporating various cutting-edge technologies, including massive MIMO, ASRIS, and both passive and active users.
+The objective of this initiative is to achieve optimal resource allocation among users, aiming to maximize the throughput across the entire network.
 In this system, for a practical modeling approach, we have incorporated constraints to ensure the minimum required QoS, impose limits on the maximum power for both BS and ASRIS, account for the constraints on the amount of energy harvesting for SBDs, and adhere to the requirements of satisfying SIC in the NOMA multiple access scheme.
 After mathematically modeling the target system, we encounter a non-convex and complex problem.
 To address the objectives inherent in this challenge, we leverage advanced DRL methods, including PPO, TD3, and A3C.
 The conducted simulations reveal that the A3C method, apart from achieving faster convergence, exhibits the capability to enhance the total throughput rate in the network when compared to the other two methods, TD3 and PPO.
 Additionally, the TD3 method significantly outperforms the PPO method.
 In the final segment of the simulation section, we draw the conclusion that the adoption of an active structure significantly influences the network throughput rate in comparison to the passive STAR-RIS mode.
+Additionally, in this section, we observed that using RIS in the network is significantly more efficient than using the backscatter relay structure.
+Moreover, with the help of the provided diagrams, we can determine the optimal network performance point for implementation by selecting the optimal number of RIS elements and the transmission power from the BS.

-To further advance this work, the inclusion of direct line-of-sight links between SBD and SUEs can be explored in addition to the current setup.
-Moreover, alternative DRL methods or a federated learning approach can be employed to model this problem.
+\begin{IEEEbiography}[{ }]{Rahman Saadat Yeganeh} received his Ph.D. degree in Electrical Engineering (Telecommunication Systems) from Isfahan University of Technology (IUT) in 2024.
+He is currently a Postdoctoral Researcher in Telecommunication Systems at Sharif University of Technology (SUT), Tehran, Iran.
+Beyond academia, Dr. Saadat is actively involved in the research and design of various telecommunication systems.
+His research interests include wireless communication systems with a particular focus on 5G and 6G cellular networks and IoT, as well as satellite communications, symbiotic radio, reconfigurable intelligent surfaces (RIS), non-orthogonal multiple access (NOMA), and signal processing. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Mohammad Javad Omidi} received his Ph.D. from the University of Toronto in 1998.
+He has extensive industry experience in Canada, specializing in the design of broadband communication systems.